Next Start

 Next Steps After the Program

-After completing training in just 30-39 weeks in our Industrial Maintenance Technician program, students are prepared for entry-level roles in the industry.
+After completing training in just seven months in our Industrial Maintenance Technician program, students are prepared for entry-level roles in the industry.

 There are several different career avenues that could be pursued by skilled industrial maintenance technicians.
-Most of our grads start out working as entry-level technicians or in other entry-level roles.
-As with any industry, over time, you may be able to advance in your career with hard work.
-Some entry-level and advanced roles could include:77
+Our grads are prepared to pursue entry-level roles.
+As with any industry, over time technicians may be able to advance in their careers with experience and hard work.77

 Entry-level